 Watch which fish actually eat the flakes.
 A food can be excellent on paper, but if one timid species never reaches the surface, you need a second food format to make the feeding plan complete.

 If you keep specialist species, species-specific foods may still be worth adding.
 Bettas, for example, are better served by a more tailored formula like Tropical Betta Flakes.
 Herbivorous or algae-grazing fish may benefit from spirulina-based foods such as Spirulina Granulat.
-So while Tropical Astacolor Flakes are versatile, they are strongest as part of a planned diet rather than as a universal answer for every fish in every aquarium.
+So while Astacolor Flakes are versatile, they are strongest as part of a planned diet rather than as a universal answer for every fish in every aquarium.

 Do not leave the lid loose in humid fish rooms.
-Moisture causes flakes to soften, clump, and lose quality faster, which can reduce acceptance and increase waste in the aquarium.
+Moisture causes flakes to soften, clump and lose quality faster, which can reduce acceptance and increase waste in the aquarium.

 The strongest results usually come from rotation.
 Use Astacolor as your colour-support staple, then add complementary foods through the week.
 A practical plan might include Astacolor on most days, a spirulina-based food once or twice weekly, an insect-based granule once or twice weekly, and occasional frozen foods for variety.